 A new Driving Condition detects being connected to a car over Bluetooth.

-And a new Screen Rotation Lock setting can set the screen to vertical, horizontal, or automatic orientation.
+And a new Display Rotation Lock setting can set the screen to vertical, horizontal, or automatic orientation.

 Locale's most important job is to be practically invisible while working reliably in the background.
 Locale X has a powerful new system architecture to do just that.